-Oil and gas production meanwhile sank 11 percent to 3.58 million barrels per day, as output was hit by the BP's decision to sell off $30 billion of assets to meet the clean-up bill.
+Oil and gas production fell 11 percent to 3.58 million barrels per day, as output was hit by the BP's decision to sell off $30 billion of assets to meet the clean-up bill.

-BP added in the statement: "The primary additional factors impacting the first-quarter result ... were lower production volumes (including from the impact of divestments), higher costs (including rig standby costs in the Gulf of Mexico), higher exploration write-offs and a lower contribution from gas marketing and trading."
+BP added in the statement: "The primary additional factors impacting the first-quarter result ... were lower production volumes, higher costs, higher exploration write-offs and a lower contribution from gas marketing and trading."

-"In all, investors believe that BP can recovery from this dire chapter in its history, with market consensus opinion currently denoting a cautious buy," added Bowman.
+"In all, investors believe that BP can recover from this dire chapter in its history, with market consensus opinion currently denoting a cautious buy," Bowman added.

-Wednesday's first-quarter results were published one year after a explosion on the Deepwater Horizon rig killed 11 workers and caused millions of barrels of oil to spew into the sea.
+Wednesday's first-quarter results were published one year after an explosion on the Deepwater Horizon rig killed 11 workers and caused millions of barrels of oil to spew into the sea.

-The blast, which occured on April 20, 2010, ravaged BP's fortunes in what has been widely acknowledged to be the worst environmental catastrophe in US history.
+The blast on April 20, 2010, ravaged BP's fortunes in what has been widely acknowledged to be the worst environmental catastrophe in US history.

 In the wake of the disaster, American Bob Dudley was appointed chief executive in October 2010, after his predecessor Tony Hayward resigned amid intense US political pressure and criticism over his handling of the incident.

-The group is now trying to move on from the disaster, which knocked billions of dollars off its value, after agreeing to share responsibility with the owner of the rig, Transocean.
+BP is attempting to move on from the disaster, which knocked billions of dollars off its value, after agreeing to share responsibility with the owner of the rig, Transocean.

-And earlier this year, BP unveiled a landmark but hugely controversial Arctic exploration and share-swap deal with Russian state-run oil giant Rosneft.
+BP also recently unveiled a landmark but hugely controversial Arctic exploration and share-swap scheme with Russian state-run oil giant Rosneft.

 In Moscow on Wednesday, BP's joint venture TNK-BP announced that profits nearly doubled in the first quarter of 2011, underscoring the value of a firm at the centre of a dispute between its owners.

-TNK-BP -- jointly owned by BP and a group of Russian oligarchs -- reported a 91-percent year-on-year increase in net income to $2.4 billion, confirming its status is one of the world's 10 biggest private energy producers.
+TNK-BP -- jointly owned by BP and a group of Russian oligarchs -- reported a 91 percent year-on-year increase in net income to $2.4 billion, confirming its status as one of the world's 10 biggest private energy producers.

 "Such outstanding performance once again underscores the tremendous value and promise of TNK-BP -- one of the most dynamic and profitable oil and gas companies in the world," chief executive Mikhail Fridman said in a statement.